We decided to try a slow cooker turkey chilli (instead of using beef) and it was delicious, full of flavour but isn’t too hot to scare off the kids.

 £10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.

 After being on a bit of a health kick for the last few months, we’ve been reassessing most of the food that comes home with us from the supermarket.

 Beef in many forms would be on our meal plan at least two or three nights a week.
 From a beef stir fry to Bolognese and chilli – the main ingredient in all of them was read meat.

-Not only was this probably damaging our health but it was also having a knock on effect on our food bill and budget.
+Not only was this probably damaging our health but it was also having a knock-on effect on our food bill and budget.
 Without blowing my own trumpet (too much!)
-I know that I can shop smartly and cheaply and eat well on very little – I’m pretty well know for it!
+I know that I can shop smartly and cheaply and eat well on very little – I’m pretty well known for it!
 However, I was conscious that my love of meat, especially red meat, was having a negative impact on our budget.

 I know that we could sign up to meat free Mondays or alike and we already have a number of veggie meals but my focus was cutting out the beef, without cutting out some of my favourite meals.